 Recreation/Leisure including home fitness, community leisure/fitness, fitness center, and Special Olympics of Illinois team participation

-Each student will have their own plan and schedule that best meets their transitional needs.
-These plans could include internal job development opportunities, paid job sites, the Joliet Junior College Vocational Food Service Program, the USF Career Cluster Program, and a variety of community trips that will prepare them for the adult world.
+Each student has his/her own plan and schedule to best meet their individual needs.
+These plans may include internal job development opportunities, paid job sites, the Joliet Junior College Vocational Food Service Program, the USF Career Cluster Program, and a variety of community experiences that prepare them for the adult world.

-Independent living skills development will be hands on.
-Students will be responsible for grocery shopping, budgeting for shopping, making their own lunches, cleaning, and personal care.
+Independent living skills development are hands on, and students are responsible for: grocery shopping, budgeting for shopping, making their own lunches, cleaning, and personal care.
 In addition, students will gain a better understanding of time management, access to community resources, and public transportation.